ScottDay/FRC-Cpp-Course/README.md

 # FRC-Cpp-Course
 A basic introduction to C++ intended for Curtin FRC teams

+## Requirements
+You can use any C++ IDE/editor and compiler to follow this course.

 ## Intentions
 The decisions made in creating this course were made for a particular purpose.
 It is here that these decisions are elucidated for the good of the instructor.
 If the instructor understands the intent of the course, then he/she will be better suited to conduct the course.